watem-sedem/cfactor/docs/installation.rst

 To install from source, ``git clone`` the repository somewhere on your local machine and install the code from source.

-Make sure to setup a new environment  in either conda or venv (using tox):
+Make sure to setup a new environment  in either conda or venv:

 Using conda
 ^^^^^^^^^^^